 The story of our grandfather TM (“Daw” to us) is of a lifetime of hard work that was rewarded with success in business and friendship.
 He was born in Parker County, Texas (northwest of Fort Worth) in 1914 to Elmer Everett Moore, a blacksmith by trade, and Leona Louise Slate, a housewife.
 He had two sisters and a brother, who were all quite a bit younger.

-If TM grew up in any house, it was on the southwest corner of Athenia Drive and Slate Street, but they really didn’t settle there until later.
-His father Elmer was a speculator who was always looking for work, and took the family to the Texas Panhandle, Oklahoma (where Daw’s sister Mary was born), and maybe even Wyoming.
+If TM grew up in any house, it was on the southwest corner of Athenia Drive and Slate Street, where his grandfather (Leona’s dad), William Lewis Slate, owned some acreage in the bow of the West Fork Trinity River outside of Fort Worth off White Settlement Road.
+But they really didn’t settle there until later.
+His father Elmer was a speculating type who was always looking for work, and took the family to the Texas Panhandle, Oklahoma (where Daw’s sister Mary was born), and maybe even Wyoming.

 The house had no plumbing; Mom says she was scared when they carried her to the outhouse at night visiting as a child in the early 1940’s.
 Plumbing was added when she was 8 or 9; electricity probably didn’t precede this by much.
 She remembers going down to the end of Athenia to a nursery, where they then walked down to the riverfront.